“Makeup wasn’t in my plan at all. Actually, when I was at school, I had an obsession with hair!

 Choosing the right skincare is essential to ensure perfect makeup application, so finding the products that work for your skin type can be just as important as the makeup itself.
 That’s my ultimate beauty tip, really: to invest in good skincare and then make sure you actually use it, every morning, every night!

 I know sometimes all you want to do is jump into bed with a full face of makeup because you’ve had such a big day but don’t!
 You will pay for it.
 Make sure you take the time to really cleanse the day away, then apply your serums, moisturisers and masks.
 Your skin will thank you for it.

 I have to admit I have been pretty lucky with my skin and haven’t ever really suffered any huge issues.
 I just have to be mindful that I do tend towards dryness.

 I have always kept up with a good skincare routine, and now ensure I stick to what I know works for me.
-I occasionally have different professional skin treatments, but my only regular appointments are for a little Botox every four or five months.
 I’m pretty good at sticking to my tried and tested products, although every now and then I like to give something new a try.
 The ones I couldn’t live without would be my Botanicals by Luxe Rosehip Cleanser, Skinceuticals C E Ferulic serum, Skinceuticals Glycolic 10 Renew Overnight, Aspect Hydrating Mask, Botanicals by Luxe Hyaluronic Serum and the Botanicals by Luxe Rosewater + Hyaluronic Cream.
 And I’ve recently have been loving Biossance Squalane + Vitamin C Rose Oil, which is a must-try.